so1der/20x2_clock/README.md

 ![alt tag](https://raw.githubusercontent.com/so1der/20x2_clock/main/images/schematic.png "Schematic")​

 Schematic may be vary according to what microcontroller, RTC, or display You are using.
-I used 4 bit data bus on display, but thats okay if You use I2C module for display, you will just need to change display initialization(and maybe display library).
+I used 4 bit data bus on display, but thats okay if You use I2C module for display, You will just need to change display initialization(and maybe display library).
 Display backlight is controlled via 2N2222 transistor, with PWM.

 <h3>Variables</h3>